 Link to Spanish Version

-- In the United States, approximately 30 people die every day from a crash involving an alcohol-impaired driver and annual costs for alcohol-related crashes exceed $37 billion.1,2
+- In the United States, approximately 30 people die every day from a crash involving an alcohol-impaired driver.
+That’s one death every 51 minutes.1

-- People in crashes involving an impaired person were much more likely to be hospitalized or die than people in crashes without an impaired person.
+- People in crashes involving an impaired driver are much more likely to be hospitalized or die than people in crashes without an impaired driver.4

-- People impaired by alcohol/drugs are much less likely to use safety equipment such as seatbelts or helmets for motorcyclists.
+- Drivers impaired by alcohol/drugs are much less likely to use safety equipment such as seat belts or helmets for motorcyclists.4

-- Use a designated driver or make plans to use a cab if you plan to consume alcohol away from home.
+- Choose a designated driver or make other arrangements for safe transportation if you plan to consume alcohol away from home.